 V. Granda, R. Poyatos, R. Molowny-Horas, M. Mencuccini, K. Steppe, J. Martínez-Vilalta

-The widespread application of thermometric sap flow methods in ecological, hydrological and agronomic studies since the 1990s has generated a massive amount of continuous (i.e. from sub-daily to interannual) data of whole-plant sap flow.
-A global compilation of these datasets would enable unprecedented analyses of the environmental and ecological drivers of plant transpiration worldwide.
-However, sap flow datasets are highly heterogeneous because of different methodologies and experimental designs used in individual studies.
-Here we describe the data ingestion process we have implemented in SAPFLUXNET, the first global database of sap flow measurements.
-This database is being built from the individual contributions by researchers across the globe.
-We receive sap flow and environmental time series and metadata at various organisational levels (i.e. site, stand, plant).
-The actively developed and highly modular R package, ‘sapfluxnetr’ performs semi-automatized data processing, standardisation and quality control (i.e. timestamps, units, geographic and species nomenclature checks).
-Interactive reports, documents and apps created using Rmarkdown and Shiny/HTML are generated to perform visual checks and to require feedback from data contributors to resolve any data issues.
+Widespread application of thermometric sap flow methods in ecological, hydrological and agronomic studies since the 1990s has generated a massive amount of quasi-continuous (i.e., from sub-daily to interannual) data of whole-plant sap flow.
+A global compilation of these datasets would enable unprecedented analyses of the environmental and ecological drivers of plant transpiration.
+However, sap flow datasets can be highly heterogeneous because of differences in methodologies and experimental designs across individual studies.
+Here we describe the data ingestion process implemented in SAPFLUXNET, the first global database of sap flow measurements.
+This database is being compiled from the contributions by individual researchers across the globe.
+Sap flow, environmental time series and metadata can be received at various organisational levels (i.e. site, stand, plant).
+The actively developed and highly modular R package, ‘sapfluxnetr’ performs semi-automatized data processing, standardisation and quality control (i.e., timestamps, units, geographic and species nomenclature checks).
+Apps created using Rmarkdown and Shiny/HTML generate interactive reports and documents to perform visual checks and to request feedback from data contributors.
 All the steps in our data workflow are fully documented, reproducible and version-controlled in a GitHub repository.
 Our approach will also lead to a seamless integration of the datasets in a relational database (PostgreSQL) with a user-friendly data interface (R/Shiny/HTML) to efficiently perform data queries.
-The first release of the database will be made public after one year-restricted access for data contributors.
-Overall, SAPFLUXNET constitutes a major step towards openness and reproducibility in plant physiological ecology.
+Overall, SAPFLUXNET constitutes a major step towards openness and reproducibility in plant physiological ecology and ecosystem ecology, and we propose that analogous workflows ensuring quality control can be applied to similar ecological databases.